About This Chapter

 William Faulkner's novel ''Light in August'', published in 1931, depicts people driven by fear, bigotry, and love.
 Faulkner reveals the complex motives driving these characters as their lives intersect in a small Mississippi town in the 1920s.

 18. Kafka's A Hunger Artist: Summary & Analysis

-If you've ever heard or used the term, 'starving artist', you may find yourself drawn to Franz Kafka's well-known short story, ''A Hunger Artist.''
-In this lesson, you'll find a synopsis of its plot and an analysis of its major themes, as well as the chance to test your own knowledge of ''The Hunger Artist'' with a brief quiz.
+If you've ever heard or used the term, 'starving artist,' you may find yourself drawn to Franz Kafka's well-known short story, ''A Hunger Artist.''
+In this lesson, you'll find a synopsis of its plot and an analysis of its major themes, as well as the chance to test your own knowledge of ''A Hunger Artist'' with a brief quiz.

 19. All Quiet on the Western Front: Characters & Quotes

 Erich Maria Remarque's 'All Quiet on the Western Front' is one of the most famous anti-war novels of all time.
 Even today, the book holds a special place in literature as a great criticism of World War One and its effects on those who fought in the war.
 Please read on to learn about some of the major characters and important quotes from the novel!

 20. All the King's Men by Warren: Summary, Characters & Analysis

 Robert Penn Warren's 1947 novel ''All the King's Men,'' about a corrupt politician modeled after real-life Louisiana governor Huey P. Long, is considered one of the greatest American political novels ever written.
 Find out more in this lesson.